The Optimum Preventive Maintenance Schedule: 7 Steps for Efficient and Effective Preventive Maintenance Planning and Scheduling

 • Previous maintenance history

-Step #2: Prioritize Assets
+#2: Prioritize Assets by Maintenance Needs

 Severity x Occurrence x Detection = Risk Priority Number